Fundament-Software/scopes/doc/module-FunctionChain.rst

    A plain type of storage type `_type(*)`.

    .. spice:: (__call ...)
+   .. fn:: (__repr self)
    .. fn:: (append self f)

       Append function `f` to function chain.
 When the function chain is called, `f` will be called last.
 The return value of `f` will be ignored.
-   .. inline:: (on self)

-      Returns a decorator that appends the provided function to the function chain.
    .. fn:: (clear self)

       Clear the function chain.
 When the function chain is applied next, no functions will be called.
+   .. inline:: (on self)

+      Returns a decorator that appends the provided function to the function chain.
    .. fn:: (prepend self f)

       Prepend function `f` to function chain.
 When the function chain is called,